-Federal Credit Union - Definition
+Federal Credit Union - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Marketing, Advertising, Sales & PR

 - Accounting, Taxation, and Reporting

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is a Federal Credit Union?How Does a Federal Credit Union Work?Mutual Company StructureProducts Offered

 A federal credit union is regulated by the National Credit Union Association (NCUA).
 This credit union offers banking services such as online banking, bill payment, checking accounts, issuance of loans, mortgages, and others.
 As established by the Federal Credit Union Act of 1934, NCUA supervises the activities of a federal credit union.
 The Federal credit union in the United States has its headquarters in San Antonio, it is the responsibility of the NCUA to charter credit unions.